 Vesta and Hestia

-It is perhaps no surprise that Dr G waxes lyrical about the Vestal Virgins, but you know, Ryan did ask!
+It is perhaps no surprise that Dr G waxes lyrical about the Vestal Virgins.
 There are lots of details to enjoy here including:

 - the selection of young women into the cult